DrShaoGang/ILS_NLP/notes/stemvslemmatize.md

 ---
 layout: page
-title: Steming VS Lemmatization
+title: Stemming VS Lemmatization
 nav_exclude: true
 permalink: /notes/stemvslemmatize/
 ---

-# Steming VS Lemmatization
+# Stemming VS Lemmatization

 It is easier to build a stemmer for a language than it is to build a lemmatizer for that language.
 Stemming tends to be faster because it performs only some string manipulation.
 A lemmatizer is slower because it must look up each word, and you might also need to calculate which part of speech a word is.
 While lemmatization is a more complex method and it usually works better than stemming to map a word to its stem form.